Omkar17Coder/EventFlow/Readme.md

 - **Common Queue**
   - Central entry point for all messages
   - Initial message validation and routing
+  - Real-time monitoring of queue metrics

 - **Topic Queues**
-  - Dedicated queues for different services (API, DB, Email)
+  - Implemented dedicated queues for API, DB, and Email services
+  - Individual monitoring systems for each queue
-  - Configurable queue sizes
+  - Configurable queue sizes and processing rates
+  - Dynamic worker scaling based on queue load
-  - Independent processing rates
+  - Independent channel management for each service

 ### Retry Mechanism
 - **Smart Retry Queue**